EnergyModelsX/EnergyModelsHydrogen.jl/docs/src/nodes/reformer.md

 ##### [Constraints through separate functions](@id nodes-ref-math-con-add-fun)

-Within the function `create_node`, we iterate the through the strategic periods to call three functions, [`EnergyModelsHydrogen.constraints_rate_of_change_iterate`](@ref) for enforcing the limit on the rate of change, [`EnergyModelsHydrogen.constraints_state_seq_iter`](@ref) for enforcing the correct sequencing of the individual states, and [`EnergyModelsHydrogen.constraints_state_time_iter`](@ref) for enforcing the minimum time a node has to be in a given state.
+Within the function `create_node`, we iterate the through the investment periods to call three functions, [`EnergyModelsHydrogen.constraints_rate_of_change_iterate`](@ref) for enforcing the limit on the rate of change, [`EnergyModelsHydrogen.constraints_state_seq_iter`](@ref) for enforcing the correct sequencing of the individual states, and [`EnergyModelsHydrogen.constraints_state_time_iter`](@ref) for enforcing the minimum time a node has to be in a given state.
-All functions iterate through the individual time structures (strategic periods, representative periods, operational scenarios) to calculate the proper constraints based on the chosen time structure.
+All functions iterate through the individual time structures (investment periods, representative periods, operational scenarios) to calculate the proper constraints based on the chosen time structure.
-All functions utilize a cyclic approach in which the last operational period ``t_{last}`` within a strategic period (representative period, if included, or operational scenario, if included) is required to be passed to the constraint.
+All functions utilize a cyclic approach in which the last operational period ``t_{last}`` within an investment period (representative period, if included, or operational scenario, if included) is required to be passed to the constraint.

 As outlined, the function `constraints_rate_of_change_iterate` iterates through the time structure to determine the correct last operational period.
 Both the previous, the current, and the last operational periods are then passed to a instance of the parametric type  [`EnergyModelsHydrogen.RefPeriods`](@ref) which allows to either extract the last or previous period using the function  [`EnergyModelsHydrogen.prev_op`](@ref), depending on whether the previous period ``t_{prev}`` is `nothing`.